DIY OUTDOOR FUN FURNITURE REDO

 Circle Stencil on the table with protective newspaper

-As you can see I ended up adding more paper shield.
+As you can see I ended up adding more paper shields.
 The wind, ugh the wind!, picked up and I had to shut it down for the day.

 Step 4